open-research/sumatra/README.rst

   scripts in place of using smt, or could be integrated into a GUI-based application.

-Sumatra is currently alpha code, and should be used with caution and frequent backups of your records.
+Sumatra is currently beta code, and should be used with caution and frequent backups of your records.

 For documentation, see http://packages.python.org/Sumatra/ and http://neuralensemble.org/sumatra/